 The Ian Millar School of Horsemanship offers riding day camps throughout the year including PD Days, March Break and over the summer holidays.
 Day camp with the Ian Millar School of Horsemanship is a great way to introduce your child to horseback riding and feed their love of animals in a fun and safe environment!

 Our camp day starts at 9:00AM, camper drop-off begins at 8:30AM.
 Our day wraps up at 4:00PM with camper pick-up ending at 4:30PM.
 Campers stay occupied with a wide range of activities throughout the week, including games, crafts, outdoor play, equine theory, hands on learning, and of course horseback riding lessons!
-The ratio of campers to counselors is five to one.
+The ratio of campers to counsellors is five to one.